rpigu-i/pata-password-cracker/README.md

 hobby: football

 The tool is agnostic so any key value pair you consider worthy of attempting is valid.
+This is defined under the free data category.

+A fixed category is the core_data.
+This is where a user core biographic data is stored, for example name, age, gender and so on.
+Specific processing is applied to this based upon known password patterns.

-In addition to this will be 4 fixed categories these being:
+In addition to this will be 4 more fixed categories these being:

 1. Family-oriented